saakethk/ItsNousV3Backend-Public/readme.md

 <h2>
   Disclaimer
 </h2>
 This is a public code repo.
 There is redacted code segments to ensure security and prevent breaches or hacks.
 If you see something which needs to be changed you can submit a pull request or contact us as contact@itsnous.com.
+Furthermore, this code may not be completely up-to-date.

 <h2>
   Technologies